Connecting to Container Registry from Virtual Private Cloud

 To work with Container Registry, cloud resources require internet access.
 Follow this guide to deploy a cloud infrastructure in Yandex Cloud to set up access to Container Registry for resources that are hosted in the Virtual Private Cloud cloud network and have no public IP addresses or access to the internet through a NAT gateway.

-Container Registry uses Object Storage to store Docker images in a registry.
-This solution also has access to Object Storage for resources in Virtual Private Cloud.
+Container Registry uses Object Storage to store Docker images.
+This solution also provides Object Storage access for Virtual Private Cloud resources.

 Name | Description |